 Domiciliary Care Allowance (DCA) is a monthly payment for a child aged under 16 with a severe disability, who requires ongoing care and attention, substantially over and above the care and attention usually required by a child of the same age.
 It is not means tested.

 You can find the definitions for terms such as severe or substantially in the DCA Medical Guidelines (pdf).
-These are used by the Department of Social Protection when it is assessing applications for DCA.
+These are used by the Department of Employment Affairs and Social Protection (DEASP) when it is assessing applications for DCA.
 The guidelines state that the payment is not based on the type of disability but on the resulting physical or mental impairment which means that the child requires substantially more care and attention than another child of the same age.

 You can also read the information leaflet for DCA (SW127).
 The leaflet is available from your Intreo Centre or Citizens Information Service.